 To complete its Environmental Assessment pursuant to the National Environmental Policy Act, Fervo worked closely with ecological experts and the Bureau of Land Management (BLM) to survey the area near Cape Station for at-risk wildlife and vegetation.
 The BLM issued a Finding of No Significant Impact, validating the safety of Fervo’s drilling plan.

-The first two phases of Cape Station are expected to create approximately 6,602 temporary jobs during construction and 161 full-time operational jobs, resulting in more than $437 million in earned wages.
+The first two phases of Cape Station are expected to create approximately 200 temporary jobs during construction and 15-30 full-time operational jobs.
 Fervo will source construction jobs from the local labor pool when possible.
 In addition, the project will generate substantial economic impact, reflected in the total value of goods and services utilized in the project.
-According to the same National Renewable Energy Laboratory model used to calculate jobs generated, local supply chain and hospitality providers would realize roughly $1.1 billion during construction and operational phases of the project.
+Fervo is focused on fostering local job creation throughout all phases of our project’s development.
+In addition to hiring local individuals for operational and HSE roles on-site, Fervo strives to contract local and Utah-based vendors for services across our supply chain.
+As enhanced geothermal development grows across southwest Utah, we also want to ensure that locals have accessible pathways to enter the industry.